Nico281102/ShelfScout-PX4-ROS2-Digital-Twin/docs/mission_v1.md

 | `increase_hover:<duration>` | Extend the next hover window by the specified amount. |
 | `resume` | Explicitly continue the mission after any temporary hold (optional). |

 Actions execute sequentially.
 If an action is unknown the parser logs a warning and skips it, keeping backward compatibility with older plans.
-When `land_on_finish: true` is set, the mission runner implicitly appends `["return_home", "land"]` once all waypoints are complete.
+When `return_home_and_land_on_finish: true` is set, the mission runner implicitly appends `["return_home", "land"]` once all waypoints are complete.

 ## Mission Runner Internals